kulakovd/notes-app/README.md

 ### `yarn start:prod`

-Builds the app and runs it with http-server.
+Builds the app and runs it with `http-server`.
 It's useful if you like to test Service Worker.

-Server Worker don't work with `yand start`
+Server Worker doesn't work with `yand start`

 ### `yarn build`